spargonaut/AnotherOpenMorse/README.md

 This is another open morse code project.
-This is only the beginning and only handles capital letters A-Z
+This is only the beginning, only handling capital letters A-Z Still _very_ alpha

 Built using:
-java 1.8
+- java 1.8
-gradle 2.2.1
+- gradle 2.2.1